cborrow/InsurgencySandstormRcon/README.md

 # InsurgencySandstormRcon
 A simple rcon client for Insurgency Sandstorm servers.

-Supports using Source rcon protocol, can connect to any rcon server that supports the Source rcon protcol can can send the requests using the console.
+Supports using Source rcon protocol, can connect to any rcon server that supports the Source rcon protcol and can send the requests using the console.

 For Insurgency Sandstorm the first tab has features to enable viewing current players, the current scenario, ban list.